 * * *

-While she waited for the police to come take the men into custody she decided to press them for any information they might have.
+While she waited for the police to come take the men into custody she decided to press them for any information they might have, something that also helped her ignore how embarrassed she still felt after exposing herself to the criminals.
 Taking a gang down was good work for her first night but she wanted to do more to prove she would be an asset to the city.

 She pressed them for information on who they were planning to sell the stolen cars too and they told her that they always sold stolen cars to “The Mechanic”.
 They explained that The Mechanic had powers that made running a chop shop easier and more profitable than it would be for a normal criminal, allowing the villain to pay top dollar.
 “They’ve put every other operation out of business,” one of them had added.
 Yet they all claimed they couldn’t actually remember meeting this mysterious figure known as The Mechanic nor did they know what their actual powers were.

-Sensing there might be more to The Mechanic then it seemed she decided to head straight to their lair once the police arrived.
+Sensing there might be more to The Mechanic then it seemed, she decided to head straight to their lair after the police arrived.

 * * *